 With this in mind, we wanted to take a moment to share some of the most common questions we have heard, specifically when it comes to the use of Boric Acid Suppositories.
 After all, pH-D Feminine Health Founder, Deeannah Seymour, launched our brand in 2014 with the creation of the very first over-the-counter, and now best-selling, boric acid suppositories.
 Unsatisfied with the lack of holistic feminine hygiene and wellness solutions to common vaginal issues and having spent two decades in the pharmaceutical industry, she wanted a holistic solution that wouldn’t give rise to unwanted side effects.
 It also had to be backed by research.
 She examined hundreds of clinical studies on the use of boric acid vaginal suppositories to help with feminine issues and vaginal care and wellness.
 She tried it with great success, but this ingredient was not commercially available.

 Deeannah knew she wanted to make this solution available to millions of women just like herself who had struggled for years without a trustworthy holistic solution.
 Partnering with a holistic healthcare company, Vireo Systems, she began producing boric acid suppositories in their own FDA-registered facility with pharmaceutical-grade boric acid. pH-D Feminine Health was born!
-Today, the brand’s boric acid suppositories are so popular that one bottle sells every 20 seconds and they can be found on the shelves of top national retailers at more than 40,000 locations nationwide.
+Today, the brand’s boric acid suppositories are so popular that one bottle sells every 20 seconds and they can be found on the shelves of top national retailers at more than 50,000 locations in the USA and Canada.

 So what is boric acid exactly and what do boric acid suppositories do?
 As the first brand to make over-the-counter suppositories available to women across the USA and Internationally, we know a little bit about this topic!
 Below we’ve included some handy information from our own teams’ expertise and interviews with our amazing team of OB/GYN Advisors, Dr. Greenleaf, Dr. Montes and Dr. Cross!